PO Box 533, Sydney, NSW 2000, Australia

 UV radiation is the enemy of any outdoor cloth, and all exposed weed barriers will ultimately deteriorate.
 A weed barrier can have several properties that help it withstand UV harm.

-While some high-quality weed barriers are not UV resistant, they are nevertheless composed of long-lasting materials that may last up to 5 years in a garden.
+While some high-quality weed barriers are not UV-resistant, they are nevertheless composed of long-lasting materials that may last up to 5 years in a garden.
 Consider topping the weed barrier with mulch, gravel, pebbles, or other organic covers to increase UV resistance.
 This helps the barrier remain longer by reducing its exposure to UV radiation.

 Ways To Install A Weed Barrier

-The installation of a weed barrier is quite simple.
-To begin, measure the area where you plan to lay the weed barrier to determine the number of rolls you'll need—it never hurts to buy a few extra rolls, as with most home tasks.
+Installing a weed barrier is quite simple.
+To begin, measure the area where you plan to lay the weed barrier to determine the number of rolls you’ll need—it never hurts to buy a few extra rolls, as with most home tasks.

 Choose a weed barrier appropriate for the application; for example, a thicker, impermeable barrier for under paths vs a thinner, permeable barrier for a garden bed.
 After you’ve acquired your weed barrier, you’ll need to be ready to install it.